-- 3. Communication wiring to be routed to match existing.
-All new VAV terminal unit installations require a connection to an existing or new LAN trunk as well as a control power circuit.
-Field verify existing conditions and design to meet Tenant requirements. - 4.
-Reheat Coils: Reheat coils shall be made of seamless copper tube with aluminum fins mechanically bonded to coils and shall be rated for required working pressure at floor on which they are installed.
-(Minimum 2 row coil is required). - a.
-Install to meet manufacturer's recommendations.
+3. Communication wiring to be routed to match existing.
+All new VAV terminal unit installations require a connection to an existing or new LAN trunk as well as a

+- 4. Reheat Coils: Reheat coils shall be made of seamless copper tube with aluminum fins mechanically bonded to coils and shall be rated for required working pressure at floor on which they are installed.
+(Minimum 2 row coil is required). - Install to meet manufacturer's recommendations.